WVBT: Newscasts

 When WVBT made the switch to Fox in 1998, WAVY started producing a nightly prime time newscast on this station called Fox 43 News at 10.
 It was not the market's first broadcast in the time slot as WTKR produced a short-lived show on WGNT from 1995 until 1997.
 ABC affiliate WVEC-TV aired its own prime time broadcast on low-powered WPEN-LP from 1995 until it started cable-only LNC 4 (eventually renamed LNC 5) in 1997.
 WVEC continued to produce a 10 o'clock show on the cable channel until January 30, 2009.

 WVBT's news has been very successful over the years with consistent viewership and ratings and is the only offering of late, local news an hour earlier.
 The nightly 45 minute broadcast is followed by the Fox 43 Sports Wrap that airs for fifteen minutes featuring sports news and highlights.
 It is similar in format to a highlight program currently seen weeknights on sister station WNAC-TV.
 On July 21, 2008, the station's newscast and sports show started to be produced in high definition after WAVY made the upgrade.

 On February 2, 2009, WVBT added Fox 43 News at 7 on weekday mornings with local news, weather, and traffic updates along with various entertainment/lifestyle features.
 This morning show (which was essentially an hour-long extension of WAVY's morning broadcast) ended January 8, 2010.
-The program was then replaced by The Hampton Roads Show which launched January 18, 2010 from a new secondary set complete with a fully functional kitchen.
+The program was then replaced by The Hampton Roads Show which launched January 18, 2010, from a new secondary set complete with a fully functional kitchen.
 The Hampton Roads Show moved to WAVY at 11 in the morning on September 12, 2011.
 It is a similar broadcast to one currently seen on sister station WPRI-TV called The Rhode Show.

-In 2012, WVBT aired The Daily Buzz on weekdays from 6:00-7:00 and again from 8:00-9:00 a.m.
-Sandwiched in between those 2 hours, is the revised program of WAVY News 10 at 7:00 on FOX 43, which was originally cancelled back in 2010.
+In 2012, WVBT aired The Daily Buzz on weekdays from 6 to 7 a.m. and again from 8 to 9 a.m.
+Sandwiched in between those two hours is the revised program of WAVY News 10 at 7:00 on Fox 43, which was originally canceled back in 2010.
 As of 2013, The Daily Buzz no longer airs on WVBT and the morning newscast became a two-hour show.
-On October 28, 2013, WVBT's 10:00 newscast was renamed WAVY News 10 at 10 on FOX 43.
+On October 28, 2013, WVBT's 10 p.m. newscast was renamed WAVY News 10 at 10 on Fox 43.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

-On March 5, 2018, WVBT added Cozi TV on digital subchannel 43.2.
+On January 25, 2018, WVBT added Cozi TV on digital subchannel 43.2.
 Previously, WVBT was the only station in Hampton Roads that did not have a digital subchannel.